According to the National Cancer Institute cancer has a massive impact on society in the US and around the globe.

 In most cases, cancer starts in the urothelial cells that line the inside of your bladder and although quite common, the good news is that 7 out of 10 diagnosed cases of this severe disease start out in early stages when it is highly treatable.

-That said, if cancer is discovered in early stages, a patient still needs to do follow-up tests in order to make sure it did not come back.
-Read more about causes, risk factors, prevalence, treatments, and other important info below.
+That said, if cancer is discovered in the early stages, a patient still needs to do follow-up tests in order to make sure it did not come back.

 How Common is Bladder Cancer?